A Remembrance Day to Remember

 Vet Plate

-PS.
-Now I do not have the above licence plate.
-The Government of Ontario, in recognition of my service with the Indian Army has given me a new Veteran Plate.
-My gratitude to Canada for honouring a Veteran from another country.
+I no longer possess the BBZW 139 licence plate.
+The Government of Ontario, Canada, in recognition of my service with the Indian Army, has honoured me with a new Veteran Plate.
+My gratitude to Canada for extending this recognition to a veteran from another country knows no bounds.